expressjs/expressjs.com/astro/src/content/api-reference/en/4x/req-fresh.md

+---
+title: req.fresh
+description: When the response is still "fresh" in the client's cache `true` is returned, otherwise `false` is returned to indicate that the client cache is now...
+menuTitle: req.fresh
+---

 <h3 id='req.fresh'>req.fresh</h3>

 When the response is still "fresh" in the client's cache `true` is returned, otherwise `false` is returned to indicate that the client cache is now stale and the full response should be sent.